logo

 Key Takeaways

-• 4U Reports is a Power BI design framework with four user-centered stages: Unique, User-friendly, Uncovering, and Understandable.
+• 4U Reports is a Power BI UX design framework with four user-centered stages: Unique, User-friendly, Uncovering, and Understandable.
+Together they form a chain: attention, invitation, exploration, comprehension.

 • The 4i chain (Inspiring, Intuitive, Interactive, Insightful) is how developers build reports that deliver those four stages.

 • Adoption is the problem.
 Only 25 to 30% of employees actively use BI tools.
-The failure is in design, not technology.
+The failure is in UX and design, not technology.
+Power BI delivers 366% ROI when actually adopted.

 • The framework benefits all three groups: users who save time, organizations that get better ROI, and developers who earn credibility.

-• ZoomCharts Drill Down Visuals are the practical implementation tool for the Interactive and Insightful stages of the 4i chain.
+• ZoomCharts Drill Down Visuals are the practical implementation tool for the Interactive and Insightful stages: every click cross-filters the whole page and drills deeper simultaneously.

 Frequently Asked Questions